joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 Instead of a single Public IP offered via DHCP, you get an entire IPv6 Prefix delegated to your Network.
 This is called your Prefix Delegation (PD) and it’s given to your Router via DHCPv6.

 For example, your home has a Router.
-It asks the ISP’s Router for an IPv6 Prefix via DHCPv6, it gets back 2001:db8:beef::/56 .
+It asks the ISP’s Router for an IPv6 Prefix via DHCPv6, it gets back 2001:db8:beef::/56 (assume that is globally routable).
 You can now divvy up your devices’ addresses from that Prefix.
 This should be done via SLAAC, which removes the need for the Router to keep track of which address which device is using, as is the case for DHCP.
-DHCPv6 on the LAN is an option, but should be avoided unless needed since SLAAC can do the same job with less broadcast traffic.
+DHCPv6 on the LAN is an option, but should be avoided unless needed since SLAAC can do the same job but faster.
 Devices send Router Solicitations and Routers send Router Advertisements, similar to DHCP request and response.

 Continuing the example, if we got a /56 from the ISP, we should split it up into /64s.
 The smallest prefix/subnet an IPv6 network should operate at is a /64.
 That’s per the standard.
 That is more addresses than most subnets will need, but it doesn’t matter because there are more than enough /64s to go around.
 SLAAC is meant to be used with a /64, but I’ve heard of it being used with /32s in the Data Center context.
 One /56 can be turned into 256 /64s, which we can use for different VLANs.
 I’ll cover this idea and VLANs in another blog post.